mpenet/legba/README.md

 <img src="https://github.com/user-attachments/assets/7b36b294-8ada-4ef6-bbcc-4e9be4b101f7" width="100" height="100" style="float:left;">

-*Legba* is a library aimed at building **fully OpenAPI 3.1 compliant** services in Clojure.
+*Legba* is a library designed for building **fully OpenAPI 3.1 compliant** services in Clojure.

-Legba provides simple paths to run OpenAPI based servers.
-It starts from the idea that the OpenAPI schema file should be the corner-stone of your service definition.
-Instead of generating it from routes in another DSL like some other libraries do, legba uses that schema to generate appropriate routes and wrap handlers you supply with OpenAPI validation.
+Legba streamlines the creation of OpenAPI based servers by emphasizing the OpenAPI schema file as the foundation of your service definition.
+Unlike other libraries that generate the schema from routes defined in a separate DSL, Legba takes the opposite approach: it uses your schema to create the necessary routes and wraps your supplied handlers with OpenAPI validation.

-That doesn't prevent you to generate parts of your schemas with libraries such as [pact](https://github.com/mpenet/pact), but we want to ensure that the OpenAPI file that ends up being exposed to your users is not limited in any way and is reviewable/editable.
+While you can still leverage libraries like [pact](https://github.com/mpenet/pact) to generate portions of your schemas, Legba ensures that the final OpenAPI file exposed to your users remains unrestricted, reviewable, and editable.

 ## Legba goals

 * Provide **rock solid**, **full coverage** of OpenAPI 3.1 spec

-* Support all the bells & whistles like `$refs`, conditionals, etc
+* Support all the bells & whistles such as `$refs`, conditionals, etc

 * **[Great
   performance](https://www.creekservice.org/json-schema-validation-comparison/performance)**,